 - Sprinkle salt and sesame seeds over the top of your meat mixture and mix in.

-- Pour everything over rice and enjoy!
-I suggest serving with a steamed veggie of some sort.
+- Pour everything over the rice and enjoy!
+I suggest serving it with a steamed veggie of some sort.

 © 2018 Victoria Van Ness